GluuFederation/flex/docs/admin/admin-ui/home.md

 - **List paging size:** This field allows to define the default paging size for all search pages within the Admin UI.
 - **Config API URL:** The read-only URL of the Jans Config API is used by the Admin UI for interaction.
+- **Gluu Flex Version:** The read-only version of the running Gluu Flex installation.
 - **Admin UI Session Timeout (In Minutes):** This field determines the maximum idle time allowed before a user is automatically logged out of the Admin UI.
 - **Cedarling Log enabled?:** This switch enables or disables Cedarling logs in the browser console.
 - **Admin UI Logging Level:** This field is used to set frontend log level on browser console.